Matrix factorizations and Cohomological Field Theories

 \subsection{The Chern character and the canonical bilinear pairing}

 Recall that there is a canonical pairing on Hochschild homology

-induced by the dg-version of the trace functor \eqref{Tr-functor} restricted to perfect bimodules (see \cite[Sec.\ 1.2]{PV-mf}).
+(see \eqref{abs-can-pairing-eq}).
 Under the identification of $\Z/2$-graded spaces $HH_*(\MF_{\Ga}(\w))\simeq HH_*(\MF_G(\w))$ this pairing coincides with the nondegenerate bilinear pairing on Hochschild homology of $\MF_G(\w)$ calculated in \cite{PV-mf} (see Theorem \ref{hoch-prop}).
-Note that the duality \eqref{M-i-def-eq} gives a natural equivalence $\MF_{\Ga}(\w)^{op}\simeq\MF_{\Ga}(-\w)$, so that the canonical pairing is induced by the dg-functor
+Note that the duality \eqref{duality-eq} gives a natural equivalence $\MF_{\Ga}(\w)^{op}\simeq\MF_{\Ga}(-\w)$, so that the canonical pairing is induced by the dg-functor

 where $\Com_f(\C-\mod)$ is the category of complexes of $\C$-vector spaces with finite-dimensional total cohomology.